umarbutler/orjsonl/README.md

 [{'hello': 'world'}, [1.1, 2.2, 3.3], 42, True, None, ['a', 'b', 'c']]
 ```

-The exact same functions can also be used to process jsonl files compressed with gzip, bzip2, xz and zstandard:
+The exact same functions can also be used to process jsonl files compressed with gzip, bzip2, xz and Zstandard:

 ```python
 >>> import orjsonl